 We had planned to cycle Angouleme to Thiviers but this comes in at over 100km if you follow the signposted route, which tends to be the 'scenic' route and wiggle around a bit.
 It's much too big an itinerary to reasonably enjoy in a day (and completely unrealistic for inexperienced cyclists and kids).

-Angouleme is an administrative capital of the region, so it's a fair size.
-Getting out is fairly straight forward, though, as the lovely Coulée Verte bike path (below) follows the river.
+Angouleme is the administrative capital of the region, so it's a fair size.
+Getting out is fairly straightforward, though, as the lovely Coulée Verte bike path (below) follows the river.

 Once you get off the river, it's a bit messy – as most cities are in and out – and we weaved our way through some residential and industrial areas.